OBOFoundry/purl.obolibrary.org/provision/PROVISION_README.md

 ### Start Docker Instance:

-Start the instance and access it from broswer use http://REPLACE_WITH_ELASTIC_IP/
+Start the instance and access it from browser use http://REPLACE_WITH_ELASTIC_IP/

 ```
 ssh -o StrictHostKeyChecking=no -i $PRIVATE_KEY ubuntu@$HOST